JuliaAstro/LombScargle.jl/README.md

 * `oversampling`: oversampling the frequency factor for the approximation;
   roughly the number of time samples across the highest-frequency sinusoid.
   This parameter contains the tradeoff between accuracy and speed.
-* `Mfft`: The number of adjacent points to use in the FFT approximation.
+* `Mfft`: the number of adjacent points to use in the FFT approximation.

 ### Access Frequency Grid and Power Spectrum of the Periodogram ###